SirVingeTheSecond/bearing-fault-diagnosis/README.md

 ```

 To add a new study, just define it in the `STUDIES` dict in config.py and run it with `python -m src.main run <study_name>`.

-## Future Work

-Some ideas if you want to extend this:

-1. **Domain adaptation** to train on one load, test on another, and use techniques like DANN to bridge the gap.
-2. **Better OR fault handling** since OR might need a different feature representation or domain specific augmentation.
-3. **Transformer architectures** because attention might help with the non monotonic severity patterns.
-4. **Uncertainty quantification** to know when the model does not know.